 Name Description Instance Name Indicates which of the RAC nodes uses the specified destination archive file.
-NOTE: The Instance Name and forwards, the two table e column is displayed only in whole cluster view.
-From the Archive Destination column s are identical.
+NOTE: The Instance Nam and forwards, the two table e column is displayed only in whole cluster view.
+From the Archive Destination column es are identical.
 Archive Destination The name of the destination archive file.
 Destination Directory The name of the destination directory.
 Destination Status The current status of the destination in v\$archive_dest.
 This destination can have one of the following values: VALID - destination was initialized and is available INACTIVE - no destination information exists DEFERRED - destination was manually disabled by the user ERROR - an error occurred during open or copy DISABLED - disabled after error BAD PARAM - parameter has errors ALTERNATE - the destination is in an alternate state FULL - the destination's quota size has been exceeded Destination Total The total size of the archive destination target.
 Destination Free Space The total amount of free space available for the archive destination target.
-Destination Usable The total amount of usable space available for the archive destination target. al, Destination Free Space, and Destination Usable columns display information only if ng ASM and the ASM instance is installed and configured.
-Time to Failure The amount of time before the archive log destination becomes full.
-Binding The binding setting, which describes whether successful archival is required: MANDATORY OPTIONAL Destination Type The type of archived log destination - either PUBLIC or PRIVATE.
-Transmit Mode The mode in which data is transmitted across the network: SYNCHRONOUS ASYNCHRONOUS, or PARALLELSYNC Valid Type The Redo log type or types that are valid for the destination: ONLINE_LOGFILE STANDBY_LOGFILE ALL_LOGFILES

-Table 26.
+Table 25.
 Archive Log Destinations Table